While you are visiting the White Mountains this fall for our award-winning foliage, consider adding some of these activities to your fall bucket list.

 Fall Fairs and Festivals

-Get the kids involved with all the fall fun with Pumpkin Painting, Candy Corn Guessing Contest, live music, and more at the Fall Festival at Settler's Green (September 25).
-Enjoy the midway, visit with farm animals, and eat ALL the fair food at this year's Sandwich Fair (October 9-11) and Fryeburg Fair (October 3-10).
-The White Mountain Oktoberfest at Loon Mountain Resort (October 9 & 10) features live music, a beer garden, lawn games, and mountain top yoga, and enjoy live music, a 5K, games, and all things fall at the Fall Foliage Fest in Waterville Valley (October 9).
+This Columbus Day weekend, the White Mountains is THE place to be for all the fall fairs and festivals.
+Enjoy the midway, visit with farm animals, and eat ALL the fair food at the Sandwich Fair or Maine's very own Fryeburg Fair.
+The White Mountain Oktoberfest at Loon Mountain Resort features live music, a beer garden, lawn games, and mountain top yoga.
+Waterville Valley's Fall Foliage Festival features live music, a 5K, games, and stunning fall foliage.

 Take the Road Less Travelled